Factbox: China's fight against novel coronavirus outbreak

--- Chinese health authority said Tuesday that it received reports of six new confirmed COVID-19 cases on the mainland Monday, of which three were imported.
+-- Chinese health authority said Wednesday that it received reports of 22 new confirmed COVID-19 cases on the Chinese mainland Tuesday, of which 21 were imported.

-The other three new cases were domestically transmitted in Heilongjiang Province, the National Health Commission said in a daily report.
+The other new case was domestically transmitted in Guangdong Province, the National Health Commission said in a daily report.

+Two suspected cases imported from abroad -- one in Inner Mongolia Autonomous Region and the other in Shanghai -- were reported.

 Pompeo has a playbook to attack China, but not a plan to sa…